opensumi/docs/docs/integrate/browser-extension/shortcuts-guard.en.md

 - Go to [the release page](https://github.com/opensumi/shortcuts-guard/releases) of the extension repository or [the Chrome Web Store](https://chrome.google.com/webstore/detail/shortcuts-guard/nephehdkdelkjgiihmhdjpedpoinmpjl?hl=en-US) to get the extension.
 - Click the Chrome Extension icon, and then there is a popup page.
-- Add the URL which can be a match pattern in the popup page where the extension will guard the OpenSumi IDE shortcuts.
+- Add a URL which can be a match pattern on the popup page where the extension will guard the IDE shortcuts.
-- Click the keyboard icon in the upper right corner of the popup page to go to the shortcut settings page, and then input the conflicting shortcuts.
+- Click the keyboard icon on the upper right corner of the popup page to go to the shortcut settings page, and then input the conflicting shortcuts.

 ## Match patterns

+Support clicking the pencil button in the new URL input box on the popup page to automatically obtain the match pattern of the current browser page URL into the input box.

 ### Basic Syntax